Criticism of ESPN: Coverage of professional wrestling as a legitimate sport

 The association between ESPN and WWE has received criticism outside of mainstream media and within the two organizations themselves.
 Coachman (who himself would leave ESPN in 2017 and eventually return to WWE a few months afterwards) stated he had wanted a connection between ESPN and WWE for years following his departure from WWE in 2008, but had to wait "until the right person was in charge" before the two sides started forming a partnership.
 In 2016, the wife of WWE wrestler Kevin Owens would post on social media their eight-year-old son's reaction following Owens winning the WWE Universal Championship.
 While the post would receive positive responses from most reporters, Amin Elhassin for ESPN tweeted that it was feel-good moment for their son "until he finds out its scripted".
 Fellow wrestler Cody Rhodes, who had left WWE earlier that year, said that WWE needs to cut ties with ESPN and that having mainstream recognition "ain't always worth it" when one of their reporters tries to ruin it for a child.
 Rhodes did eventually return to the WWE at WrestleMania 38 in April 2022.

 Despite ESPN and WWE having somewhat scaled back their relationship since (partially due to other mainstream sports media such as Fox Sports, CBS Sports, Yahoo!
 Sports, and Bleacher Report also reporting on WWE), the two still partner on occasion.
+Most recently, ESPN signed a five year deal with WWE to stream WWE Premium Live Events on their direct to consumer service.

+On September 15, 2025 during an NFL game between the Los Angeles Chargers and Las Vegas Raiders, Monday Night Football play-by-play announcer Chris Fowler repeatedly mispronounced John Cena and Brock Lesner's last names (pronouncing Cena as "Say-na" instead of "See-na" and Lesner as "Les-ter") while reading a promo for WWE's then forthcoming Wrestlepalooza event on ESPN's streaming service.
+This immediately gave viewers the inclination that Fowler wasn't entirely familiar with either John Cena, Brock Lesner, or WWE in itself.